 After reducing your product’s friction and setting up systems to engage users who fall away from your product, you’re ready for the last step!

-Well, that’s annoying.
-You see, improving your activation rate is an ongoing battle, but one with huge dividends.
+Improving your activation rate is an ongoing challenge, but one with huge dividends.
 After rolling out a new onboarding flow, implementing an email lifecycle sequence, or testing simpler language, be sure to measure and see what’s working (and what’s not).
 If activation has gone up, roll out the improvements, and begin another test!